vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   Pitch-bend lowering also requires an uncanceled link beginning by the note's attack, a matching lane, and an earlier predecessor before inheriting a voice.
 A canonical continuity analysis must preserve those conditions.
+  Instrument matching now uses the shared InstrumentSelection choice.
+Before changing its lifetime rules, probe dynamic-envelope variants on key-changing
+  continuations: those carry previousNote in their pitch intent while the original note's extendsPrevious flag can still be false.
 - SonyPS2 still approximates key/velocity-dependent regions during scanning
   under a 3,000-region budget chosen for SF2 table limits.
 Moving this policy to export needs a source-neutral representation of that response; merely